drio/kae/README.md

 A simple tool for keeping an eye on your processes.

-This is poor man version of [deadmansnitch](https://deadmanssnitch.com/).
+This is a poor man version of [deadmansnitch](https://deadmanssnitch.com/).

 ![](assets/kae.gif)